Repopulation of wolves in California: Conflicts with ranchers

-The state created a $3 million fund in 2021 to compensate ranchers for the effects of wolves.
+The state created a $3 million fund in 2021 to compensate ranchers for such effects from wolves.
 The money was paid out to the ranchers for killed livestock, mechanisms to protect livestock, and stress to cattle induced by the wolves.
 In 2024, the funds were completely distributed after which the state budgeted a new $600,000 for the fund.
+Another $2 million were allocated in 2026.

 The CDFW seeks to collar at least one animal per pack, in part to alert local ranchers when wolves are in their area.
 Twenty-one wolf depredations of livestock were confirmed in 2023.